ScrapComputers/Docs/content/docs/Addon API/modules/util.md

 {{< callout context="tip" title="Did you know?
 (Rant warning!)" icon="outline/rocket" >}}
 This is useless and I don't know why you need this. sm.util.positiveModule redirects this function anyway!

-Infact sc.util.positiveModulo IS the same as sm.util.positiveModulo.
+Infact sm.scrapcomputers.util.positiveModulo IS the same as sm.util.positiveModulo.
 Basicly 1:1!

 It's not like we reimplemented it.
 We only have that function so you can't crash the game!
 Thanks, SM Devs for not adding **1 ERROR CHECK FOR DIVISION BY ZERO ERROR**